Based in London, Selling to The World

-London is a strong brand that will elevate the value of your business, but the UK market is one of the toughest to sell to in the world, due to its quintessential characteristics such as risk-aversion, safety, security and stability.
+London is a strong brand that will elevate the value of your business.
+Still, the UK market is one of the toughest to sell to in the world due to its quintessential characteristics such as risk-aversion, safety, security and stability.

 Over the last 4 years, I have met well above 100 entrepreneurs that would like to set up and grow a business here in the UK, and most often, in London.
-Naturally, as they evaluate if this is a good decision, or not, they start by asking if London is a good startup hub, and what the ecosystem is like.
+So naturally, as they evaluate if this is a good decision, they start by asking if London is a good startup hub and what the ecosystem is like.
 We have attempted to give the most comprehensive answer possible to this question in our London Startup Ecosystem Ultimate Report – which has been red by 12,200 people since it was published.
 The conclusion of that report was, yes, London is indeed a good place to build a business.

 Being in London as a founder gives you access to more talent, more funding, better coworking spaces, events, mentors and more.
 But, this is not to say London is a great market for early-level companies with a lot of enthusiasm and a little history.

 This mainly comes down to how the residents of the UK make decisions.
 Having had more than a few sales conversations, my experience is that B2B sales – selling to a company, and B2C sales – selling to a person each need their own chapters.

 To understand how a population settles in any given geography, your best bet is to look at the water source.
 Water gives life to people; money gives life to businesses.
 So to understand how the business landscape (and so the business habits and decisions) is shaped, you have to look at how money moves.
 Specifically, look upstream, how the money flows into the economy.